OSmith132/FeedTrac/.Documentation/Work Journal.md

     * Changed the way we connect to the database by creating a wrapper class for mysqli
     * Changed the way the _POST is handeled in _login.php_ and _signup.php_

+* ### _14/03/2024:_
+    * Started work on the PHP handler, controller and View classess for the feedback reports.
+This can be used for getting, updating and creating enw feedback reports.
+    * Started work on making a clickable-row class that will link to the relevant feedback report page when clicked on.
+This is currently only implemented in index.php.
+    * Added the protected connect() function to the Database class.
+This can be used by child classes to establish a conection with the database
+    * Changed some databas table structures and renamed all occurrences (in both the database and codebase) of the word _report_ with _feedback_ for continuity throughout the app and documentation.

 </details>